 The Red Wolf Conservation Center is a facility that is dedicated to the conservation of Red Wolves.

 The RWCC is an important resource for helping to save Red Wolves from extinction.
-They are also an important part of the Red Wolf Conservation and Recovery Program that was formed in 1990.
+They are also an important part of the Red Wolf Conservation and Recovery Program formed in 1990.
 The Red Wolf Recovery Program is a program that has brought Red Wolf populations back from the brink of extinction.

 Unfortunately, these wolf species are very endangered due to hunting and habitat loss, which is why we need organizations like the Red Wolf Center to help Red Wolf populations recover.

-Red wolves are one of the most endangered animals in North America and there is a lot we can do to help them.
+Red wolves are one of the most endangered animals in North America, and there is a lot we can do to help them.
 These creatures live in the Southern United States and eastern Canada, but their range has decreased dramatically due to habitat destruction, lack of prey, and human hunting.

 These species need a lot of space and room to roam so that they can find enough food for themselves – which is why it’s important that we work together as conservationists with organizations such as The Red Wolf Coalition or RedWolf Alliance to reduce threats against this beautiful animal.

 These wolves are usually preyed on by coyotes and black bears, which is why Red Wolves need a lot of space to find enough food for themselves.
 They often die before they reach the age of three because they become sick or injured, but many of these species who survive past the first three years will live until about 10 years.

 Why is Red Wolf endangered?

 Red Wolf is a beautiful and endangered animal that feeds on deer, rodents and rabbits.
 These wolves live in the Southern United States and eastern Canada, but their population has decreased to only 100 individuals due to habitat destruction and hunting.
 They are one of the most endangered animals in North America.